-Directors' fees are set by the Compensation Committee and approved by the Board of Directors after the Committee considers the competitive market for directors and fee levels provided by comparable companies both within the utility industry and in the Company's geographic area.
-Beginning January 2018, the Company has increased its annual retainers and ceased paying directors for meeting attendance.
+Director fees are set by the Compensation Committee and approved by the Board of Directors after the Committee considers the competitive market for directors and fee levels provided by comparable companies both within the utility industry and in the Company's geographic area.
 Mr. D'Orazio is not compensated for attendance at Board and committee meetings and does not receive the annual retainer for service as a Board member.
-The 2018 schedule of fees paid to directors is as follows:
+The 2020 schedule of directors fees is as follows:

-Annual Director Retainer \$ 42,000 Additional Annual Retainer - Board Chair 15,000 Additional Annual Retainer - Audit Committee Chair 10,000 Additional Annual Retainer - Other Committee Chair 7,000 Additional Annual Retainer - Audit Committee 8,000 Additional Annual Retainer - Other Committee 2,000
+Annual Director Retainer \$ 48,000 Additional Annual Retainer - Board Chair 20,000 Additional Annual Retainer - Audit Committee Chair 12,000 Additional Annual Retainer - Other Committee Chair 7,000 Additional Annual Retainer - Audit Committee 8,000 Additional Annual Retainer - Other Committee 2,000

 Restricted Stock Plan for Outside Directors.
 Under the Company's Amended and Restated Restricted Stock Plan for Outside Directors (the "Director Restricted Plan"), originally adopted January 27, 1997, as amended on March 28, 2016 and effective October 1, 2016, a minimum of 40% of the annual retainer fee paid to each non-employee director of the Company on a monthly basis is paid in shares of Company common stock restricted under the terms of the Director Restricted Plan ("Director Restricted Stock").
 If the director owns more than 10,000 shares of Resources stock, the minimum requirement is waived.
-The number of shares of Director Restricted Stock is calculated each month based on the closing sales price on the first business day of the month of Resources' common shares on the NASDAQ Global Market.
+The number of shares of Director Restricted Stock paid each month is calculated based on the first business day of the month closing price of Resources' common stock on NASDAQ.
 A participant can, subject to approval of the Compensation Committee, elect to receive up to 100% of the retainer fee in Director Restricted Stock.
 Such election cannot be revoked or amended during the fiscal year.

-The shares of Director Restricted Stock will vest only in the case of a participant's death, disability, retirement (including not standing for reelection to the Board), or in the event of a change in control of Resources.
+The shares of Director Restricted Stock vest only in the case of a director's death, disability, retirement (including not standing for re-election to the Board), or in the event of a change in control of Resources.
 There is no option to take cash in lieu of stock upon vesting of shares under this Plan.
 The Director Restricted Stock may not be sold, transferred, assigned or pledged by the participant until the shares have vested under the terms of this Plan.
-The shares of Director Restricted Stock will be forfeited to Resources by a participant's voluntary resignation during his or her term on the Board or removal for cause as a director.
+The shares of Director Restricted Stock will be forfeited to Resources by a director's voluntary resignation during his or her term on the Board or removal for cause.